minhtuan2000/data-science-blog-post/README.md

 ## Directory

-This repository contains two notebooks and two datasets.
+This repository contains two notebooks and one dataset.

 - `data_cleaning.ipynb` cleans the raw dataset
 - `data_visualization.ipynb` provides visualizations for analysis